ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 This document defines service orchestration as the sequence and conditions organized in an interaction pattern that one or more service agents must follow, and in which one service invokes other services to achieve its desired goal.

 BPI service orchestration is intended to operate in a business environment with high service volume (many BPI service requests), low system latency (fast completion of BPI service requests by a BPI required), and where BPI service requests change BPI data often.
 It is key to achieve a flexible, loosely-coupled architecture as described in section [2.8 Baseline Protocol Reference Architecture](#28-baseline-protocol-reference-architecture).
-BPI service orchestration is geared towards high-volume, low latency environments with many data changes.
+BPI service orchestration is geared towards high-volume, Low Latency environments with many data changes.

 #### **[R87]**
 BPI service orchestration utilized in a BPI MUST be able to identify the actions to be completed by services based on message context and content, and successfully orchestrate the desired action.